-Cluster 2 - Harvey-Tuttle Property
+Cluster 2 - Harvey-Tuttle Property and Other Properties

 In addition to the NI 43-101 Mineral Resource Estimates at CFLN (including the Fire Lake North, Oil Can and Bellechasse deposits) the Company has additional compliant resources in Cluster 2.
 On February 28, 2011, Champion announced the results of an initial NI 43-101-compliant Mineral Resource Estimate for the Harvey-Tuttle Project.
-The Total Inferred Mineral Resources at Harvey-Tuttle are estimated at 717 million tonnes grading 25.0% Total Iron at a 20% cut-off or 947 million tonnes grading 23.2% Total Iron at a 15% cut-off, the same cut-off used for the Fire Lake North PEA.
+The Total Inferred Mineral Resources at Harvey-Tuttle are estimated at 717 million tonnes grading 25.0% Total Iron at a 20% cut-off or 947 million tonnes grading 23.2% Total Iron at a 15% cut-off.